Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons16.md

 >> `+=`: adds a value to an existing one. `x = x + y` is equivalent to `x += y`.

-2. 📕 How does a for loop work in Solidity?
+2. 📕 How does a `for loop` work in Solidity?
+- Answer:

+>> A `for loop` in Solidity iterates through a specified range of values defined by an initialization, condition, and post-operation expression, executing a block of code repeatedly until the condition evaluates to false.

 3. 🧑‍💻 Implement a function named pushNumbers to populate a numbers array with values from 1 to 10.